apocalyptech/advmap/README.md

 * `P` - Change path *(straight line or kinked/bent line)*
 * `O` - Change orientation *(two-way, one-way in, one-way out)*
 * `L` - Change stub length *(how far out the initial line is drawn before it gets connected to the other room)*
-* `S` - Toggle symmetry within the link *(so one half of the connection can be ladder and the other dotted, for instance)*
+* `S` - Toggle symmetry within the connection *(so one half of the connection can be ladder and the other dotted, for instance)*
 * `R` - Sets the primary direction when a connection with multiple ends is being used (via the `E` key).
 The "primary" direction is rendered more directly than any extra end.

 More Screenshots